binhudakhalid/Conference-Management-with-face-detection-and-recognition/README.md

 6) Dlib

 # Step To Run:
-1) Import project in Spring Sts.
+1) Import project in Spring Sts. (optional)
-2) Run main java class
+2) Run main java class or run via command line.
 3) In web application, go to Security panel to train our model and all the file in know_folder are then trained.
 4) To start, we have to click on start button to start face dectection and recognition.